GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Trap
 - cooldown starts as soon as deploying them
+- the number of traps can't decrease from losing skill tiers after deploying it
 ##### Shock
 - deploys in a roughly circular area
 - good to hold choke points